mmbman/Katagiri/jewel-mirror-awareness.md

 You cannot just say no Rinzai, no Soto, all religions seek one truth and the differences don’t matter.
 That’s not good enough.
 You have to think more carefully and look more carefully at the reality you live in.
 As a practical matter you have to deal with this reality where equality and discrimination are interwoven.
 This is reality.
 So how can you deal with it, and where?

-That is why Shakymuni Buddha taught about the Ocean Seal Samadhi; but his first five disciples didn’t understand it.
-So next he tried to explain about the phenomenal world, in the Agamas Sutras.
+That is why Shakyamuni Buddha taught about the *Ocean Seal Samadhi*; but his first five disciples didn’t understand it.
+So next he tried to explain about the phenomenal world, in the *Agamas* Sutras.
 That is the very oldest Sutra.
 The Buddha always taught about human life in the most concrete way; so this Sutra is easy and interesting to read, but it is pretty deep.

-Then the Buddha explained the Prajna Paramita, which teaches total equality.
-The Agama teaches about discrimination, the relative morld; the Praina Paramita teaches about total equality.
+Then the Buddha explained the *Prajna Paramita*, which teaches total equality.
+The Agama teaches about discrimination, the relative world; the *Prajna Paramita* teaches about total equality.

-After that the Buddha taught the Saddharma-pundarika Sutra, or the Lotus Sutra, which describes the thusness and suchness of the whole world.
+After that the Buddha taught the *Saddharma-pundarika Sutra*, or the Lotus Sutra, which describes the thusness and suchness of the whole world.
 In other words, oneness.

 So, to be a Buddha we have to teach according to the individual personalities of the students; according to the circumstances.
 Because there is the base, there are jewel pedestals, fine clothing: even though you have a fine teaching, even though you understand Buddha’s teaching and give it, sometimes people do not understand.
 When that happens you have to digest the teaching through and through and then the words will come up from your own life.
 The same teaching, in different words, fitting into individual characters, individual life styles, according to circumstances.